 The rain is also what makes this area one of the most gorgeous places I’ve ever been.
 It keeps everything green, and it makes the salmon, eagles, whales, and bears all happy.

 I never thought I’d live in a temperate rainforest, and here I am living in the Tongass National Forest, which is the largest forest in the country at a whopping 17 million acres.

 Another big reason I came back here is that I was jonesing (HARD) for some seafood.
-After the eyeball-filled, scaly, boney crap that they serve in Korea and call fish, I couldn’t wait to get back up here and eat whatever I could catch (which, so far, has been nothing – but we’re going to ignore that little detail for now).
+I couldn’t wait to get back up here and eat whatever I could catch (which, so far, has been nothing – but we’re going to ignore that little detail for now).

 It’s coming – Ketchikan isn’t called “The Salmon Capital of the World” for nothing!